Skip to content

 This automatically:

-1. Extracts all links from the input document
+1. Extracts links from the input document.

-3. Provides the content as context for translation
+3. Provides the content as context for translation.

 See the CLI reference for more details.